St. Charles Streetcar Line: History

-Following a lawsuit over accessibility, RTA entered into a consent decree in 2017, agreeing to make six stops (each end, as well as Napoleon, Louisiana, Jackson, and a then-undetermined stop near Riverbend) accessible.
-At least one wheelchair lift-equipped car was to be added to the line, but the historic Perley Thomas streetcars were not to be modified.
+Following a lawsuit over accessibility, the RTA entered into a consent decree in 2017, agreeing to make six stops accessible: the terminals at each end of the line and stops at Napoleon, Louisiana, Jackson, and an additional stop near Riverbend, later designated as South Carrollton Avenue at St. Charles Avenue.
+The agreement also required the addition of at least one wheelchair lift-equipped car to the line, but the historic Perley Thomas streetcars were not to be modified.

-In 2020, to comply with the 2017 consent decree, RTA renovated three streetcars (and later a fourth) that had originally been built with a wheelchair lift and accessible features for Riverfront service, bringing the St. Charles streetcar line into compliance with the Americans with Disabilities Act of 1990 (ADA).
-This included repainting these cars from Riverfront red to the iconic St. Charles line green.
-The cars carry a wheelchair icon on their ends and sides.
-RTA also rebuilt car stops at six major intersections to allow wheelchair access.
+To comply with the decree, RTA renovated three 457 series cars by 2020 (and by 2026, all the rest of the 457-463 series) that had originally been built with wheelchair lifts for the Riverfront Line, allowing the St. Charles line to meet the requirements of the Americans with Disabilities Act of 1990 (ADA).
+The cars were repainted from red to the line's traditional green livery and carry wheelchair symbols on their ends and sides.
+RTA also rebuilt stops at six major intersections to provide wheelchair access.
 Accessible service on the St. Charles line began on December 1, 2020.

 In May 2024, the Federal Transit Administration awarded RTA $5.5 million to construct additional accessible platforms on the line.

 Operation

-The St. Charles Streetcar line operates 24 hours a day, with frequent service most of the day (7 a.m. to 10 p.m.), with cars coming every nine minutes.
+The St. Charles Streetcar Line operates 24 hours a day, with frequent service most of the day (7 a.m. to 10 p.m.), with cars coming every nine minutes.
 Cars operate every 18 minutes early morning (before 7 a.m.) and late night (10 p.m. to midnight), with 36-minute intervals in the night owl period (midnight to 6 a.m.).

-The principal equipment of the line consists of 35 streetcars built in 1923–24 by the Perley A. Thomas Car Works.
+The principal equipment of the line consists of the 900 series, a group of 35 streetcars built in 1923–24 by the Perley A. Thomas Car Works.
 They have been rebuilt several times during their long service life.
-The line also uses four Perley Thomas replica streetcars equipped with a wheelchair lift.
+The line also uses seven 457 series Perley Thomas replica streetcars equipped with a wheelchair lift.